 So why does bullying continue to be such a stubborn problem, often referred to as a growing epidemic?
 Scientists have eradicated some of the world’s deadliest diseases in less time.
 Why do we still need to continue the campaign against bullying?
 Why hasn’t it entered the dustbin of history?

 To understand why bullying isn’t disappearing – and will never disappear – we need to look in the mirror.
-Bullying did not begin with a generation alive today and will not end with one.
+Bullying did not begin with the current generation and will not end with it.

 Modern psychology has been verifying what wise people throughout history have taught: human beings are hypocrites, adept at seeing the flaws in others, while being blind to our own.
 As Mark Twain said, “Nothing so needs reforming as other people’s habits.”